Details released in arrest of Hinesville police officer accused of child abuse

-HINESVILLE, Ga (WSAV) – The city of Hinesville releasing details in the arrest of one of their police officers accused of child abuse.
+HINESVILLE, Ga (WSAV) – The City of Hinesville has released details in the arrest of one of their police officers accused of child abuse.

 Fitton is a police officer with the Hinesville Police Department.
 He has been placed on administrative leave without pay pending an Internal Affairs investigation.